ACTIVITIES & PROGRAM

-Mail is delivered after lunch on Monday through Saturday.
-Everyone LOVES to receive mail; families and friends are encouraged to send cards and letters.
-Campers can also write letters back.
+Mail is delivered after lunch Monday through Saturday.
+Campers LOVE to receive mail!
+Families and friends are encouraged to send cards and letters.
+Campers can write letters back.
 Mail is taken to our local post office each morning.
-Summertime often overwhelms our one-room country post office so please be patient as transit time make take longer than expected.
+Summertime often overwhelms the one-room Vanderpool Post Office, so please be patient as transit time may take longer than expected.

 For our campers who live outside of the United States, we can scan and email letters to parents.
 Campers can bring their letters to the front desk in Headquarters, and we will email them home ever few days.

 You can send tons of letters to your camper, but it only takes one to spark potential homesickness.
 When writing to your camper, focus on what is going on with them!
 Ask questions about camp, mention a picture you saw them in, or give general updates about what you have been up to.
 Lengthy stories about how much you miss them or what they may be absent for can generate not-so-happy responses!
 If at all possible, save bad news for later (call us to discuss).

-BIRTHDAY EXCEPTION: if your camper has a birthday while at camp – he/she may receive one box.
-PLEASE MARK IT "BIRTHDAY" in large print on the outside of the box.
+If your camper has a birthday while at camp, he/she may receive a box.
+Please mark it with “BIRTHDAY” on the outside of the box.